 Kennedy adopted a hybrid approach, explaining that “a law failing to satisfy [the requirements of neutrality and general applicability] must be justified by a compelling governmental interest and must be narrowly tailored to advance that interest.”

-Court concludes ordinance was not neutral and targeted one religious group
+Court concluded ordinance violated the First Amendment and targeted one religious group

 Animal cruelty laws could be at issue in future